 After the White Temple, it’s time to head to the Black House, or Baan Dam Museum.
 Artist Thawan Duchanee is responsible for this morbid sight meant to be a portrayal of hell complete with animal bones and demonic art.
 Thawan actually lived in the house before his death in 2014!

 In addition to its famous temples, Chiang Rai has many other things to discover.
 Here you can watch the golden clock tower show, ride a boat along the Kok River, relax in the waterfalls of Khun Korn Forest Park, explore the mountains inhabited by hill tribes, and jet off to nearby Laos or Myanmar.

-Many visitors journey to Northern Thailand in order to see the famous Asian elephants up close.
+Many travelers visit Northern Thailand in order to see the famous Asian elephants up close.
 The elephant has been an important animal in Thailand for thousands of years.
 In Buddhism, the elephant is a sacred animal and you’ll see it depicted in many temples throughout Thailand.
 As the national animal of Thailand, elephants were used in ancient times for manual labor and by royalty.
 In recent years, elephants are mostly seen in the tourism industry.

 Sadly, these elephants became an endangered species in 1986, mostly due to over-logging eliminating their habitat.
 The government, in addition to many local organizations, worked to help protect these animals and conserve what’s left of their natural habitat.
 Unfortunately, not all efforts are as humane as they should be.